kamballu/HDR-NRIQA-PCNN/README.md

 # Blind Quality Estimation by Disentangling Perceptual and Noisy Features in High Dynamic Range Images
 Code for implemntation of the proposed perceptual CNN.
 If you use this software package in your research, we kindly ask you to reference the associated paper.

-* Cite: Navaneeth Kamballur Kottayil, Giuseppe Valenzise, Frederic Dufaux and Irene Cheng, "Blind Quality Estimation by Disentangling
+* Cite: N. K. Kottayil, G. Valenzise, F. Dufaux and I. Cheng, "Blind Quality Estimation by Disentangling Perceptual and Noisy Features in High Dynamic Range Images," in IEEE Transactions on Image Processing, vol. 27, no. 3, pp. 1512-1525, March 2018.
-Perceptual and Noisy Features in High Dynamic Range Images", *IEEE Transactions on Image Processing*, 2017
+doi: 10.1109/TIP.2017.2778570
 * Paper: [IEEE link](http://ieeexplore.ieee.org/document/8123879/), DOI: 10.1109/TIP.2017.2778570.
 * Pre-print: [arXiv link](http://arxiv.org/abs/1712.07269)
 * A simplified explanation of the proposed method is provided [here](/docs/HDR-PCNN.pdf).